AnouarHAMMAMIA/.NETArchitectInsights/Topic 2 Improve EF core performance using query splitting/Improve EF core performance using query splitting.md

 ```
 As you can observe, the query retrieves School data based on its ID from the **Schools** table.
 It executes a join on the **Teachers** table to gather teachers details and further joins the **Students** table to collect information about the students.

 EF Core generates a single extensive query encompassing multiple join statements, one for each Include statement.
-Handling a large amount of data from this query may lead to a phenomenon termed Cartesian Explosion.
+Handling a large amount of data from this query may lead to a phenomenon termed ***Cartesian Explosion***.
 This could significantly elongate SQL query execution times and occasionally result in timeouts.
 I recently encountered and resolved this issue, and I'll demonstrate the resolution.

 In the EF Core-generated query, each Include statement triggers EF Core to generate a corresponding Join statement.
 To tackle this, we can use **Query Splitting**.
 This instructs EF Core to dispatch separate SQL queries for each Include statement, as shown below: